Rural Energy for America Program (REAP) Frequently Asked Questions

 - How Will USDA Evaluate My Proposal?

-REAP, or the Rural Energy for America Program, (formerly known as “Section 9006” in the 2002 Farm Bill, but now renumbered Section 9007 of the 2008 Farm Bill) is part of the Energy Title of the 2008 Farm Bill.
+REAP, or the Rural Energy for America Program, (formerly known as “Section 9006” in the 2002 Farm Bill, but now renumbered Section 9007 of the 2008 / 2014 Farm Bills) is part of the Energy Title of the 2014 Farm Bill.
 It provides grants and loan guarantees to agricultural producers and rural small businesses to help purchase renewable energy systems, make energy efficiency improvements and perform renewable energy feasibility studies.
 It also funds an energy audit and technical assistance program to serve ag producers and rural small businesses.

-Updated for 2013.
-USDA issued a Notice of Funding Availability (NOFA) for grants and loan guarantees for the 2013 program year on April 26, 2010.
-You can find the 2013 funding notice here .
-You can find program rules here, which form the basis for the funding notice.
+Updated for 2015.
+A Notice of Funding Availability (NOFA) for grants and loan guarantees for the 2015 program is expected soon.
+You can find the 2015 funding notice here .
+You can find final program rules here, which form the basis for the funding notice.

 A guaranteed loan protects your lender against a portion of the value of a loan in the event of a default.
 In essence, USDA Rural Development is guaranteeing repayment of a portion of your loan.
 Further information may be found below.